carolekoziol/recipes/docs/breads/italian_pizza_dough.md

 #### Recipe Notes
-- Make sure to preheat your oven with the pizza stone in it for at least 45 minutes, and finish cooking the pizza under the broiler for a nice charred touch.
+- Make sure to preheat your oven with the pizza stone on the top rack for at least 45 minutes, and finish cooking the pizza under the broiler for a nice charred touch.
 - If topping with heirloom tomato slices, make sure to use the firm ones, otherwise the pizza would be watery.
 Thin firm slices is what you want.